jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_connections.md

 Tap on a connection vew to show those connections on a [Heat Map][mobile_heatmap].

-## Open an Alarm List
+## Open an Alarm list

 Tap on a connection vew to show those connections on a Heat Map.
 From the Heat Map, tap to see the [Alarm List][mobile_alarmlist].

+To open an Alarm List for a connection, tap on a connection to show the Spotlight Overview page for that connection.
+From the Spotlight Overview page, tap to see the [Alarm List][mobile_alarmlist].

 ## Open the Spotlight Overview page

 Tap on a connection to see that connection on a [Spotlight Overview page][mobile_overview].

-## Open an Alarm List for a connection

-Tap on a connection to show the Spotlight Overview page for that connection.
-From the Spotlight Overview page, tap to see the [Alarm List][mobile_alarmlist].

 ## Create a customized view of a Heat Map or Alarm List